ankita34359/Complete-JavaScript/09_Lecture: while and do-while loops/09_Notes.md

 - The while loop checks the condition first and may not execute the code block if the condition is false.
 - The do-while loop guarantees that the code block will execute at least once, even if the condition is false.

+## Use Cases

+### When to Use while

+When you don’t know how many times the loop will run but want to stop when a condition becomes false.

+### When to Use do-while

+When you need the loop to execute at least once before checking the condition.